What happens to your salary if you take time off work in Japan? Introducing the systems and allowances you can use

 What happens if I take time off due to work-related illness or injury?

-It is paid in the following cases:
+It is paid when:

-- Occupational accidents: Injuries or illnesses that occur during work (e.g. accidents at a construction site)
+• Occupational accidents: Injuries or illnesses that occur during work (e.g. accidents at a construction site)

-- Commuting accidents: Injuries or accidents that occur while commuting (e.g. traffic accidents on the way to work)
+• Commuting accidents: Injuries or accidents that occur while commuting (e.g. traffic accidents on the way to work)

 In addition, the following compensation will be provided:

-- Medical expenses compensation: Full payment of hospital treatment costs
+• Medical expenses compensation: Full payment of hospital treatment costs

-- Compensation for absence from work: 60-80% of salary paid during the period of inability to work
+• Compensation for absence from work: 60-80% of salary paid during the period of inability to work

-- Disability compensation: If you are left with a disability, you will receive a lump sum or pension.
+• Disability compensation: If you are left with a disability, you will receive a lump sum or pension.

-- Survivor's compensation: In the event of death, a lump sum or pension is paid to the surviving family members
+• Survivor's compensation: In the event of death, a lump sum or pension is paid to the surviving family members

-This compensation is provided in addition to workers' compensation insurance, so you can work with peace of mind!
+worker accident insurance plus compensation, so you can work with peace of mind!

 Summary: Whether or not you receive pay when you take time off work depends on the type of leave you take.

-If you take time off work without applying for paid leave in advance or if you have no paid leave remaining, it will be considered an absence from work.
+If you have not applied for paid leave in advance or if you do not have any paid leave left, you will be absent from work.

 About us, JAC

-JAC (Japan Association for Construction Human Resources) is an organization that supports all specified skilled workers working in the Japanese construction industry.
-We work with companies that accept specified skilled workers to create a comfortable work environment for all of you.
+JAC(Japan Association for Construction Human Resources)is an organization that supports all Specified Skilled Workers working in the Japan construction industry.
+We work with companies that accept Specified Skilled Workers to create a work environment that is easy for everyone to work in.

-JAC has also received many job offers from companies looking to hire specified skilled workers.
+And JAC has received many requests for job offers from companies that want Specified Skilled Workers to work for.

 For those of you who want to work in Japan using Specified Skills, we are introducing jobs that match your occupation and aspirations!